“It’s not a question of if you're going to get hacked — it’s when you’re going to get hacked.”

 - Verizon CEO Lowell McAdam

 Online operations may now be the norm for many nonprofits, but they come with security risks that warrant careful attention.
-In May of this year, “WannaCry,” a computer “ransomware” attack, locked up over 200,000 computer systems world-wide.
+In May of 2017, “WannaCry,” a computer “ransomware” attack, locked up over 200,000 computer systems world-wide.
 The attacks demanded payment in exchange for return of the locked-up data.
-In September, the credit bureau Equifax revealed that it had been hacked, putting over 140 million Americans’ personal information at risk.
+In September of 2017, the credit bureau Equifax revealed that it had been hacked, putting over 140 million Americans’ personal information at risk.

 While such cyberattacks seemingly occur indiscriminately, many medium-sized and smaller nonprofits can become preferred targets because of their typically weaker security protocols.
 Hackers use information gleaned in attacks on smaller organizations to fuel large-scale, robust corporate attacks.
 More than ever, nonprofits are strongly advised to develop protective measures commonly known as “Written Information Security Programs” (WISPs), to help safeguard valuable data like donor information and other sensitive materials.

 A WISP is a systematic set of protocols, security measures, and policies that seek to protect confidential and restricted data maintained by an organization.
 Through a WISP’s careful development and implementation, a nonprofit safeguards data integrity, reduces its exposure to data breaches, and charts a clear path for corrective action if a breach occurs.
 Responsible nonprofit leaders can develop a WISP by identifying goals for information security, the types of information to protect, and persons responsible for carrying out protective measures.
 They can then approve a WISP with online privacy and usage policies specific to the organization and compliant with applicable privacy protection and data-breach responsive requirements.